WordPress Security – Complete Guide For Rock Solid Security [Free Plugin Included]

 20. Hide the WordPress version number to protect WordPress from known vulnerabilities

 Known vulnerabilities in different WordPress versions are easily available on the internet.
 These databases serve as a treasure for hackers.
 They use bots/botnets to hunt for WordPress websites with these outdated versions.
 Once a bot reaches your website, the first thing it looks for its version number and the listed vulnerability in it.
 When they do find one such website, they exploit the vulnerability.
+For many professionals and businesses, a WordPress site serves as their digital business card, making its protection crucial.

 You can protect your website from these attacks by simply hiding your WordPress version number.